 This is, obviously, a fictitious law firm, with details created for the purposes of thinking outside the box, but I am certain you and I could think of 100 different variations of this that would complement whatever announcements your firm has coming down the pike.

-The idea here is to get people interested in what you are preparing to announce, adding to traditional methods of communication that you might be accustomed to using.
-Those are all still quite valid and useful, but they could be ramped up by adding Social Media to the mix, couldn’t they?
+The idea here is to get people interested in what you are preparing to announce, adding to traditional methods of communication you might be accustomed to using.
+Those are all still quite valid and useful, but they could be ramped up by adding social media to the mix, couldn’t they?
 Wouldn’t this cut through the clutter of content that is swirling around out there?

-What about you?
 Are you open to the idea of trying something new like this?
-It doesn’t have to be anything as “uber” exciting as my example, and can be toned down or ramped up as your situation and your brand allow.
+It doesn’t have to be anything as “uber” exciting as my example and can be toned down or ramped up as your situation and your brand allow.
 I could easily adapt this to any situation or culture from the most conservative to the most innovative.

 Or do you think I’ve gone mad at the mere suggestion of such an out-of-the-box idea?